Page first published: 10/19/20

 As we begin fiscal year 2022, MedStar eVisit remains essential to our mix of innovative care delivery options for our patients.
 It is estimated that 67,350+ MedStar eVisit sessions were delivered in the first year of the system’s COVID-19 response, with 290 providers supporting the platform.
 MedStar eVisit also continued to earn excellent patient experience ratings, with more than 30,000 responses received for the supporting platform and providers and average star ratings at 4.8 out of 5.0 or higher.

 Additionally, in late April 2021, MedStar Health received a Positive Impact award for MedStar eVisit’s “proven success using telehealth to improve population needs and close inequities in care” from Amwell, our telehealth technology provider for this service.
-Through this awards program, Amwell highlighted MedStar Health’s decision to waive all fees for our MedStar eVisit service from early 2020 through early 2021 to help manage the threat of COVID-19 and further care for our community.
+Through this awards program, Amwell highlighted MedStar Health’s decision to waive all fees for our MedStar eVisit service during the height of MedStar Health’s pandemic response to help manage the threat of COVID-19 and further care for our community.
 Amwell also noted that the exponential increase in MedStar eVisit volumes described here importantly included some of the most vulnerable, low-income areas in Washington, D.C., where access to in-person care is limited.
 The recognition was part of Amwell’s annual Client Awards Program, which this year honored 10 organizations nationally that “exemplified telehealth excellence and led the way in providing and expanding safe access to quality care.”

 Healthcare IT News, How MedStar Health went from 2 to 4,150 daily telehealth visits in two months (May 14)